-If you plan to drive in areas with a lot of mud and natural terrain, you will want tires with deep treads and tough rubber.
-You may want to invest in mud terrain tires if off-roading is going to be a frequent occurrence to avoid getting your car stuck in the mud and even then you will need to know how to get a car out of mud, just in case.
+If you plan to drive in areas with a lot of mud and natural terrain, you’ll want tires with deep treads and tough rubber.
+You may even want to invest in mud terrain tires if off-roading is going to be a frequent occurrence to avoid getting your car stuck in the mud, and even then you will need to know how to get a car out of the mud, just in case.

 No matter your eventual course of action, stay calm.
 The last thing you want to to do is lose your cool.
 If you’re freaking out or panicking, you’re more likely to make mistakes that will only worsen the situation.
 A cool head will allow you to examine the circumstances and identify the best course of action.